expo/expo/docs/versions/unversioned/sdk/facebook-ads.md

 #### setMediationService

-If an ad provided service is mediating Audience Network in their sdk, it is required to set the name of the mediation service
+If an ad provided service is mediating Audience Network in their SDK, it is required to set the name of the mediation service

 ```js
 FacebookAds.AdSettings.setMediationService('foobar');